ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 $$

-Where $0 \le \alpha \le 1 $ is the smoothing parameter.
-The rate at which the weights decrease is controlled by the parameter$α$.
+Where $0 \le \alpha \le 1$ is the smoothing parameter.
+The rate at which the weights decrease is controlled by the parameter $α$.

 </details>